Traditional crafts for a better environment

 No Nasty Chemicals = Better Tasting Food & Better Health

 Not only does this wonderful kiln help to greatly reduce the environmental impact of charcoal production on the environment it also produces some wonderful charcoal.
 This is due to the extremely accurate and controllable temperature throughout the whole burn making the end product of the highest quality.

-All of our smoking woods are process by hand to avoid any contamination of the wood with chain or machine oil leading to the best possible quality that we can manage.
+All of our smoking woods are processed by hand to avoid any contamination of the wood with chainsaw or machine oil leading to the best possible quality that we can manage.

 And many more!